Sushantmish/AI4EO_Final_Assignment/README.md

 ### Context

+The 2019-2020 bushfires in Kangaroo Island were amongst the worst wildfires seen in recent history.
+Nearly half of the island was impacted by these fires which involved the destruction of natural habitats of animals such as koalas, wallabies and kangaroos (Bonney, 2020).

 ### Problem Statement

 Despite the wide availability of satellite imagery, accurately mapping land cover change post bushfires remains a challenge.
 A single classification method might lead to inaccurate results as burnt vegetation can be confused with dark water bodies.
 Therefore, a comparative analysis of different classification methods is essential to validate results.

 ### Project Aim